sondercoder/docker-pihole-sync/README.md

 # docker-pihole-sync
 A Docker Container To Sync Two Piholes.
+Currently

+Bugs:
+Issue with permissions working properly.
+May require same user/account used for both docker instances

 # A Fork
 From ShiromMakkad's awesome project.
 Customized to fit current example docker configuration from pihole.